aviharos/iotagent-http/README.md

 The Fiware Orion Context Broker uses HTTP connection.
 The Siemens S7-15xx and S7-12xx PLCs' LHTTP Library provides HTTP functionality, but HTTP DELETE is not implemented in the library yet (as of June 2022).
 The LHTTP library does not natively support sending JSON objects over HTTP (as of August 2022) (note: there is a PLC library for serializing and deserializing JSON objects).
 This IoT agent recieves HTTP requests from the PLC in string format (`Content-Type: text/plain`), loads the JSON contained in the string, translates it to an HTTP request, then sends it to the Orion Context Broker.
 The agent waits for the Orion Context Broker's response, and returns that to the IoT device.

+Since the agent does not rely on the IoT device being a PLC, any HTTP compatible IoT device can be used with the IoT agent.

 ## Build
 You can build the software using the Dockerfile: